peterhinch/micropython-async/v3/docs/TUTORIAL.md

  * `.set()` is capable of being called from a hard or soft interrupt service routine.
  * It is an awaitable class.
+ * It can be used in an asynchronous iterator.
  * The logic of `.clear` differs: it must be called by at least one task which waits on the `Message`.